Benjamin A. Boseman

-Benjamin Antony Boseman Jr. (July 30, 1840 – February 23, 1881), sometimes misspelled Bozeman, was an African-American physician and state legislator.
-He was born in Troy, New York, son of Benjamin and Annaretta Boseman, the oldest of five children.
+Benjamin Antony Boseman Jr. (July 30, 1840 – February 23, 1881), sometimes misspelled Bozeman, was an African-American medical doctor and state legislator.

+Boseman was born in Troy, New York, son of Benjamin and Annaretta Boseman, the oldest of five children.
 In the 1860 U.S. Census he is described as mulatto.
-His father was a steward on a steamboat, and then sutler.
+His father was a steward on a steamboat, and then a sutler.

 He studied in the Preparatory (high school) Division of New York Central College from 1854 to 1856.

-After a lengthy apprenticeship with prominent Dr. Thomas C. Brinsmade in Troy, Boseman completed his medical studies at Dartmouth Medical School in 1863 and Bowdoin College's Maine Medical College in 1864.
+After a lengthy apprenticeship with Dr. Thomas C. Brinsmade in Troy, Boseman completed his medical studies at Dartmouth Medical School in 1863 and Bowdoin College's Maine Medical College in 1864.
 He then served the Union as an assistant surgeon in the U.S. Colored Troops.
 Stationed at Camp Foster, Hilton Head, South Carolina, he treated sick and wounded soldiers, and medically examined prospective recruits.

 At the end of the war he opened a medical practice in Charleston, South Carolina.
-In 1869 he was appointed physician to the Charleston City Jail.
+In 1869 he was appointed medical doctor to the Charleston City Jail.
 He married Virginia Montgomery and they had two children.
 Another source says that he had a son Christopher and a daughter Ana, and that Virginia was mulatto.